randym/localeapp-i18n-js/README.md

 Installation
 ------------
     gem install localeapp-i18n-js

 Configuration
 -------------

-By default, you do not need to configure anything.
+Assuming you have properly configured i18n-js and localeapp, you do not need to configure anything.
 When Rails is running in development mode all missing translations found by i18n-js will be passed on to the localeapp handlers that normally only pick up on I18n missing translations.

+You do, however, need to add

+    //= require localeapp-i18n-js

+to app/assets/javascripts/application.js